Average Weather in May in Byron Center Michigan, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Byron Center is increasing during May, increasing by 309°F, from 158°F to 466°F, over the course of the month.
+The average accumulated growing degree days in Byron Center are increasing during May, increasing by 309°F, from 158°F to 466°F, over the course of the month.

 Growing Degree Days in May